-Shio Kombu: How to Use the Japanese Salted Kelp (5 Easy Recipes)
+Shio Kombu: How to Use Salted Kelp (5 Easy Recipes)

-Seaweed is a crucial ingredient for Japanese cuisine.
-Especially, we Japanese often use Dashi soup stock taken from Kombu seaweed, or edible kelp, in various dishes, like miso soups, hot-pot dishes, and noodle soups.
+Seaweed is an indispensable part of Japanese cuisine.
+Especially, we Japanese often use Dashi soup stock made from Kombu seaweed, or edible kelp, in various dishes, which include miso soups, Nabemono hot-pot dishes, and noodle soups.

 Shio Kombu (塩こんぶ)

 Shio Kombu is a traditional Japanese food consisting of thin strips of salted kelp, as “Shio (塩)” means salt in Japanese.
 The processed food is made by simmering down Kombu or edible kelp with Shoyu or soy sauce.
 Once the seaweed is cooked and dried, the soy sauce changes into crystalline salt on the surface.

 Known as healthy food, Shio Kombu is packed with umami and rich in calcium and dietary fiber.
 But it is pretty salty, so we Japanese like to eat the seaweed shreds with plain white rice in particular.

 Specifically, we often use Shio Kombu as a Furikake, the main ingredient in dishes like Ochazuke, a pickle seasoning, or for Onigiri or cooked rice.
 And below are the 5 easy recipes using the salted kelp.

 “Furikake (ふりかけ)” is a traditional Japanese rice seasoning consisting of tiny dry flakes or small bits of foods, such as meat, fish, seaweed, seafood, and eggs.
 Japanese people like eating steamed plain rice sprinkling Furikake on top.